Associate Professor of Biology

-In 1996, Dr. Morrissette joined the staff at Stanford University’s Hopkins Marine Station where he began studying cardiovascular physiology of tunas.
-While at Hopkins, he also investigated the mechanisms of heat generation in the heater organs of marlins and swordfish.
-He also conducted some of the first metabolic rate measurements in Bluefin tuna.
+Following his graduate studies, Dr. Morrissette conducted postdoctoral research at Stanford University’s Hopkins Marine Station.
+There, he investigated the remarkable cardiovascular physiology of tunas and the specialized mechanisms of heat generation in the heater organs of marlins and swordfish, contributing to some of the earliest metabolic rate measurements in Bluefin tuna.

 Use Your Cell Phone as a Document Camera in Zoom